Dodge Copperhead

-The Dodge Copperhead, later unofficially renamed as Dodge Concept Car or Dodge Concept Vehicle, was a concept car created by Dodge as a slimmed-down version of the Dodge Viper for buyers who couldn't afford the Viper's $75,000 cost.
+The Dodge Copperhead, later unofficially renamed as Dodge Concept Car or Dodge Concept Vehicle, is a concept car created by Dodge as a slimmed-down version of the Dodge Viper for buyers who could not afford the Viper's $75,000 cost.

 Overview

-The Dodge Copperhead was unveiled at the 1997 North American International Auto Show in Detroit.
+The Copperhead was unveiled at the 1997 North American International Auto Show in Detroit.
 Some reviewers were impressed with its aerodynamic, yet rugged styling with its Copper Fire Orange color and the fact that its sale price would be about US$30,000 (US$45,000 less than the Viper).
 The Copperhead, unlike the Viper, was made more for handling and driving pleasure, while the Viper was made more for raw power.
 Dodge engineered the Copperhead to make the driver feel the road and the pavement, which was done by stretching the wheels to the end of the frame, adding five inches of ground clearance and a stiff suspension, making this car marketed more towards enthusiasts.
-The Dodge Copperhead was due to be released in 2000, but was canceled.
+The Copperhead was due to be released in 2000, but was canceled.